Meridian, Idaho: Village (1903–41)

 The original Meridian town site was filed in 1893 on homestead grant land belonging to Eliza Ann Zenger.
 Her husband, Christian, filed the plat with county officials and called it Meridian.
 The early settlers, many of whom were relatives, left their homes in Missouri to go west, either by wagon, train, or immigrant railroad car, bringing their lodge and church preferences with them.
 They established local institutions soon after arriving and filed for homestead lands.
+Meridian was incorporated in 1903.

 Around the start of the 20th century, settlers established fruit orchards and built fruit packing businesses and prune dryers along the railroad tracks.
 Local orchards produced many varieties of apples and Italian prunes.
 Production continued through the mid-1940s when it was no longer profitable and the businesses closed.
 In 1941, Meridian's status changed from a village to a city.

 Rail transportation (1908–28)

 Following the raising of $4,000 to lay the Interurban rail line from Onweiler (Meridian and Ustick Roads), the tracks were completed into the village center.
 Turning east on Broadway and ending at East Second, the last car would spend the night in Meridian before returning to Boise early the next morning with passengers and freight.
 The interurban Station and Generator building (west one-third of the old library at Meridian and Idaho Streets) was built in 1912, and the line continued on to Nampa via Meridian.
 The tracks down Broadway were not used after 1912.
 The Interurban Company entered into receivership and closed in 1928 after 20 years of providing continuous transportation to neighboring towns.
 It was Meridian's main connection to the area outside the local community.

 The Union Pacific Railroad spur opened in 1900 and is currently operated by the Boise Valley Railroad.
 Many industrial customers continue to ship forest, agricultural, and chemical products along this corridor.